 If there is need for frequent debridement than severed facial nerve branches should be tagged and repaired later on.138 patients did not require open reduction and internal fixation (ORIF) of mid face or mandible fracture which is in accordance with other studies.
+14,18

 The aim was to fix the unstable, grossly comminuted fractures with plates and screws in case reconstruction is later required.
 Maximum effort was done to remove the bullets and its secondary fragments because of early and delayed sequelae.
+16,19,20

 Intraoperative C-arm fluoroscopy is recommended to check the final position of the bullet, because a bullet may move spontaneously even in paranasal sinuses.
+15,21,22 be multidisciplinary approach with active involvement of anesthetists, neurosurgeons, ophthalmic surgeons, vascular surgeons and otolaryngologists in addition to the oral and maxillofacial surgeons in the acute phase.